 Through our classes, workshops, leadership, and example, we’ve helped to develop some very competent swing dancers, some that have competed at the regional and national level; formed several performance groups that also competed regionally and nationally; and inspired countless others to commence the journey that is Lindy Hop and Balboa.

 Mike & Mary were proud to sponsor two of the songs for the Chick Webb project, a project that transcribed c.
-31 songs from the Chick Webb library for live performances, the first which was at Lindy Focus 2016!
-To see the Lindy Focus web page on this project, click here.
-Click here to view the original IndieGogo page about the project
+31 songs from the Chick Webb library for live performances, the first which was at Lindy Focus 2016.

 What is Lindy Focus (LF)?
 As many of you know, LF is an annual event that takes place in Asheville, NC the week between Christmas and New Years.
 In addition to workshop classes, competitions and other activities, a definite highlight of the event for 2016 was five nights of swing-era big band music that featured the music of Count Basie, Artie Shaw, Chick Webb and Benny Goodman.
-Due to family obligations, this past year’s event (Dec.
-27-31, 2016) was the first chance we’ve had to attend LF – and we picked a good year!
+Due to family obligations, the 2016 event (Dec.
+27-31, 2016) was the first chance we had to attend LF – and we picked a good year!